jswalker-data/APIs/README.md

 # APIs
-Storage for base APIs from google, solicitors snd more
+Storage for base APIs from google, solicitors and more